donnieprakoso/workshop-copilot/lab2-configure-and-deploying-svc-api/README.md

 Follow the instructions below to complete this task:

 - Naming the environment

+In this step, we will name the environment as `staging`.

 ```
 What is your environment's name? [? for help] staging
 ```

-- Use default profile
+- Use the `default` profile

 ```
 Which credentials would you like to use to create staging?
 [Use arrows to move, type to filter, ? for more help]